-(ii) Share-based payment transactions
+(i) Share-based payment transactions

 Certain equity-settled transactions are measured by reference to the fair value of the equity instruments granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This also requires determining the most appropriate inputs to the valuation model including the expected life of the share option or warrant, volatility, and dividend yield.
-These estimates are utilized noted in Note 18 and Note 21 of the interim condensed consolidated financial statements.

-(iii) Business combinations
+(ii) Business combinations